Aubrac cattle: Use

-The Aubrac is raised for principally for meat.
+The Aubrac was formerly reared as a draught and dairy animal, but is now raised principally for beef.
+Under certain conditions this can be marketed as Fin Gras du Mézenc.
 Bullocks weigh about 310 kg when weaned.

-Some milk from Aubrac cows is used in the production of Laguiole cheese; it is hoped that this proportion may reach 10%.
+Some of the cows are of dairy type, and are milked; they will only give milk if their calf is with them.
+Some of the milk is used in the production of Laguiole cheese; it is hoped that this proportion may reach 10%.